CHARLESTON, W.Va. – Billionaire Democrat Jim Justice declared victory in West Virginia’s governor’s race over Republican Bill Cole.

-He jokingly began by pretending he was giving his concession speech.
+He jokingly began by pretending he was giving a concession.
 “No, wait.
 That’s the wrong speech!
 We won!”

 With a hoarse voice, Cole offered his concession speech at Embassy Suites in Charleston

 “I end this race with a new appreciation for our state,” Cole said.
-He then described a series of accomplishments from his two years as state Senate President, including the repeal of prevailing wage and the passage of right-to-work.
+He then described accomplishments from his two years as state Senate president, including the repeal of prevailing wage and the passage of right-to-work.

 “This was the first race for governor by two viable parties in almost a generation in West Virginia.”

 Cole said he had called Justice to congratulate him.

 This was the race that had caused Politico to wonder, “Is West Virginia holding America’s weirdest election?”

 That was because of a dynamic where Cole, tried his best to tie his campaign to Donald Trump but Justice did everything possible to distance himself from Hillary Clinton.

 Justice avoided going to the Democratic National Convention and, during a gubernatorial debate, said he would be leaving the presidential race blank on his own ballot this year.

 A third-party gubernatorial candidate, Charlotte Pritt of the Mountain Party, had called both candidates Republicans.